-- Family or friends, or friends’ families.Think through who you know in the city in which you live.
+- Family or friends, or friends’ families: You might think about who you know in the city in which you live.
 Do you have any friends in the area?
 Any distant family?
 Any friends with families who might be willing to take you in for a short time?
-How about traveling to the home of a classmate during the break and getting to know her/his family and area?
+Consider traveling to the home of a classmate during the break and getting to know their family and area.

-- School volunteer and study abroad trips.
-Many schools offer volunteer or study abroad trips during school breaks.
-Studying abroad for a period of time may be another option to consider.
+- School volunteer and study abroad trips: Many schools offer volunteer or study abroad trips during school breaks.
+Studying abroad for a period of time may be another option to consider, if you're able.

-- Inexpensive hotels.
-Depending on where you live, there may be some relatively inexpensive hotel options, some of which may have discounted weekly rates for those longer breaks.
-A hotel can be as low as 40 dollars per night, but rarely does it get much less than that.
-If you find a relatively low-cost hotel, ask to see a room before you purchase and make sure it has the basics (a locking door, clean sheets, access to a functional bathroom).
+- Hotels: Depending on where you live, there may be some relatively inexpensive hotel options, some of which may have discounted weekly rates for those longer breaks.
+Some may also be intended for longer stays and may have a refrigerator, microwave, or even other appliances to help prep meals.
+If you find a relatively low-cost hotel, you may decide to ask to see a room before you pay and make sure it has the basics (a locking door, clean sheets, access to a functional bathroom).